Managing COVID-19 in workplaces

 Continue to encourage:

 Preparing for COVID-19 in the workplace

 You should consider how your business will continue to operate if staff contract COVID-19.

 Consider safety measures such as:

 - screening staff, contractors, customers and other visitors to the workplace for COVID-19 symptoms

 - keeping accurate and up-to-date employee timesheets and records of attendance at the workplace, such as through a virtual or physical sign-in

-- making sure customers, contractors and other visitors use the Check In Qld app
+- for vulnerable and high-risk settings, making sure customers, contractors and other visitors use the Check In Qld app.

 Encourage vaccination in the workplace